vr355/IT202-010/public_html/Project/proposal.md

         - [ ] If the world account is using a positive id you must fetch the world account’s id (do not hard code the id as it may change if the application migrates or gets rebuilt)
         - [ ] If using a negative value and you’re sure it won’t change across migrations you can hard code it but label (via a comment) what it refers to
       - [ ] Transaction type should show accordingly (deposit/withdraw)
-      - [ ] Calculate what the expected total would be for each account of the transaction pair
+      - [ ] Calculate what the expected total would be for each account of the transaction pair -[Milestone 2](https://github.com/vr355/IT202-010/blob/Milestone2/public_html/Project/milestone2.md)
-    - [ ] Show appropriate user-friendly error messages
+    - [ ] Show appropriate user-friendly error messages -[Milestone 2](https://github.com/vr355/IT202-010/blob/Milestone2/public_html/Project/milestone2.md)
-    - [ ] Show user-friendly success messages
+    - [ ] Show user-friendly success messages -[Milestone 2](https://github.com/vr355/IT202-010/blob/Milestone2/public_html/Project/milestone2.md)

 - Milestone 3
   - (duplicate template here for Milestone 1 features)